damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/interceptors.md

 Keep in mind that you always can implement your own interceptor as [described in the Angular documentation](https://angular.io/guide/http#intercepting-requests-and-responses).

-## Standalone API
+## Functional API

-To use the standalone API use the `authInterceptor` method
+To use the functional API use the `authInterceptor` method

 ```ts
 import { ApplicationConfig } from '@angular/core';